xpdustry/toxopid/README.md

   set `mindustryRuntimeVersion` to the BE build number.

 - You can include external dependencies from GitHub by defining a list of `ModDependency` on `modDependencies`.

-- The plugin will look for a `./[mod|plugin].[h]json` in the root dir of the project and include it automatically in the shadow jar.

-- Mods/Plugins are bundled with shadow, no need to use the fat jar trick.

 > Also, checkout [Mindeploy](https://github.com/NiChrosia/Mindeploy).